loganpkg/spot/README.md

  * `$` end of line read status.
  * `-` range of characters in a character set.

-Literal versions of these charactes are displayed using hex escape sequence notation to avoid confusion.
+Literal versions of these characters are displayed using hex escape sequence notation to avoid confusion.
 Please note that the `[` and `]` around character sets are not displayed.